Leporacanthicus/lacsap/BUILD.md

 only, and then run several thousand test-cases.
 It should all pass.
 If it doesn't, it's hard to say here what is the right thing to do.
 Trying another version is probably the first step.

+Now you need to install the llvm into the "install prefix" directory:

+    make install

+(You may need to do this with `sudo` if the install directory is something like `/usr/...`)

 ### Building lacsap.